nainatyagi040-svg/Interviewz/README.md

 Instead of asking fixed questions, the interviewer dynamically generates contextual follow-up questions based on the candidate's previous responses, creating a conversational interview experience similar to real technical interviews.

-The platform also includes live camera preview, face detection, head-direction monitoring, speech synthesis, animated UI, and structured AI-generated interview feedback.
+The platform also includes a live camera preview, speech synthesis and speech recognition, an animated interface, and structured AI-generated interview feedback.

 🔗 **Live Demo:** https://interviewz-three.vercel.app